B. J. Cohen

-B. J. Cohen (born June 10, 1975) is a former American football offensive lineman and defensive lineman in the Arena Football League (AFL).
+B. J. Cohen (born June 10, 1975) is an American former professional football offensive lineman and defensive lineman who played in the Arena Football League (AFL).

-High school career
+Early life

 Cohen was born in Conley, Georgia.
 He attended Cedar Grove High School in Ellenwood, Georgia, and lettered three times in football, twice in basketball, and once in baseball.

 College career

 Cohen played college football at Marshall University, where he was a three-time All-American.

 Professional career

 Cohen has played with the Orlando Predators (1999–2002), Tampa Bay Storm (2003), New Orleans VooDoo (2004–2005), Kansas City Brigade (2006), and returned to the Predators for a final season in 2008.

 Coaching career

 In 2013, Cohen was named the offensive and defensive line coach for the VooDoo.
 In April 2022, Cohen was named as head football coach of Bonnabel High School in Kenner, LA.
+He was relieved of his coaching duties at Bonnabel High in 2024.